harvard-edtech/caccl-deploy/README.md

 - An optional set of AWS resource tags
 - various task provisioning settings, such as number of CPUs, memory, number of tasks, etc
 - database cluster options, such as engine type (mysql or docdb), instance type, number of instances
+- an optional set of scheduled tasks to be executed via CloudWatch Events and a Lambda function.

 ---